Review and road test of the Citroen C1

 Ten Second Review of the Citroen C1

 The Citroen C1 used to be a smart pick if you were after a cheap and cheerful city car.
 The latest version isn't content with being a budget option; it's tilting at the class lead.
-With better economy, a much better finish and a classier look and feel, it's in with a shot.
+With improved comfort, new safety and connectivity equipment, and a new-generation engine, it's in with a shot.

 Design and Build

 The interior of the C1 is bright and airy with a colourful theme.
 Designed with clean, structured lines, the dashboard features bright colours on the multimedia panel, air vent trim and gear lever base.
 The door panels also include body-coloured inserts.
-There are storage compartments throughout the cabin with cup holders and a glove box able to hold a one-litre bottle.
-The 196-litre boot is 57 litres bigger than its predecessor and easy to access, with the parcel shelf folding away when the tailgate is opened.
+There are storage compartments throughout the cabin with cup holders and a glovebox able to hold a one-litre bottle.
+The 196-litre boot isn't very large but it's easy to access, with the parcel shelf folding away when the tailgate is opened.
 With the rear seats folded, boot capacity increases to a respectable 780-litres.

 Market and Model

-You can go a step further and choose the C1 Flair, which sports 15" 'Planet' alloy wheels and also gets a speed limiter, rev counter, reversing camera, electrically heated and adjustable door mirrors, a leather steering wheel and dark tinted rear windows.
+You can go a step further and choose the C1 Flair, which sports 15" alloy wheels and also gets a speed limiter, rev counter, reversing camera, electrically heated and adjustable door mirrors, a leather steering wheel and dark tinted rear windows.
 Available options include automatic air conditioning, automatic headlights, keyless entry & start and styling details such as black leather upholstery and White and Sunrise Red colour packs.